 Finally, next week there are a load of events in the North between 28th April and 2nd May as past of the Manchester Psoriasis Shout Out.
 I am taking part in some, you can take part in others.
 Info, links, videos and a timetable of events can be found here.

 * I know, you’re thinking “What a maverick – he don’t play by no rules.
 He sticks it to da man”.
 Indeed I do.
-Especially when I accidentally lock myself out of my flat and have no choice but to go to the shot in what I’d be wearing all day.
+Especially when I accidentally lock myself out of my flat and have no choice but to go to the shoot in what I’d be wearing all day.